thesephist/schrift/README.md

 **Schrift** is an experimental runtime for the [Ink programming language](https://github.com/thesephist/ink), focused on performance and observability.

 Schrift is currently ⚠️ **under development** ⚠️.
 Many parts of the runtime are not working yet.
-Specifically, Schrift currently lacks correct implementations of byte string mutations, the module system, most system interfaces, and an event loop.
+Specifically, Schrift currently lacks an implementation of the module system, most system interfaces, and an event loop.
 Schrift also doesn't implement a repl yet.

 ## Motivation